Places To Visit In Da Nang For A Memorable Holiday

 Photo: Jpatokal / Wikimedia Commons

-My Khe Beach is one of the most popular tourist attractions in Da Nang, renowned for its soft white sand, gentle waves, and clear turquoise waters.
-Stretching for over 20 miles along the coast, this beach offers ample space for sunbathing, swimming, and water sports like surfing and parasailing.
+My Khe Beach is one of the most popular tourist attractions in Da Nang and is often highlighted among the top beaches in Da Nang.
+Renowned for its soft white sand, gentle waves, and clear turquoise waters, My Khe stretches for over 20 miles along the coast, offering ample space for sunbathing, swimming, and water sports like surfing and parasailing.
 The surrounding area is lined with various restaurants, bars, and cafés, making it a perfect spot to relax and enjoy local seafood.
 My Khe Beach is not only a haven for beach lovers but also a picturesque backdrop for photography, particularly during sunrise and sunset.

 2. Marble Mountains